Software Development Automation: Actions, Skills, Costs

 Duration: ~ 2 months.

 Defining the test automation feasibility for your software development project.
-The feasibility study usually takes around 1 week and considers software’s technical aspects, complexity, stability, size, frequency of changes, and more.
+At ScienceSoft, the feasibility study usually takes around 1 week and considers software’s technical aspects, complexity, stability, size, frequency of changes, and more.

-Developing a test automation strategy (the scope of automation, the levels and types of testing needed, fitting testing tools and the test automation architecture); planning test data preparation, test development and maintenance, integration of test automation into CI/CD, etc. It usually takes up to 4 weeks.
+Developing a test automation strategy (the scope of automation, the levels and types of testing needed, fitting testing tools and the test automation architecture); planning test data preparation, test development and maintenance, integration of test automation into CI/CD, etc. At ScienceSoft, it usually takes up to 4 weeks.

 ScienceSoft’s tip: Employ well-supported test automation frameworks that allow for maximum flexibility (support for multiple programming languages and browsers, a wide range of plugins, extensions and integrations with other tools, etc.).
 For automated UI testing, these include Selenium, Protractor and Appium.
 For automated API tests, we at ScienceSoft use REST-assured, RestSharp frameworks and Apache JMeter tool.
 Sometimes we also integrate Selenium with Cucumber to implement increasingly popular behavior-driven development.